dalenewman/Transformalize/README.md

 To determine if an update is necessary, `tfl` reads *all* the input and compares it with the output.
 If the row is new or different, it will be inserted or updated.
-This is inefficient when your input provider has the ability to keep track of and return only the new or updated records.
+While Transformalize does use keys and hashes to perform the comparison, it is an unnecessary overhead when your input provider has the capability to keep track of and return only new or updated records.

-A better approach is to only read new or updated records.
-This is possible if each row stores a value that increments every time an insert or update occurs.
-Conveniently enough, SQL Server offers a `ROWVERSION` type that automatically does this.
+A provider can return new or updated records when it is queryable, and each record stores a value that increments every time an insert or update occurs.
+Conveniently enough, SQL Server offers a `ROWVERSION` type that that does this automatically.
+All you have to do is add one to your table.

 So, let's add a `RowVersion` column to `Order Details` like this: